marcosbracco/static-checker/doc/CHECKER-BUILD.md

 ------------

 0. some git client
-1. MSVC 2017
+1. Visual Studio 2017 (C++ command line tools)
 2. Cmake (I have 3.13.2, but any recent version should work) https://cmake.org/
 3. Python 2.7 ( Version 3.x will not work, must be 2.7.x) https://www.python.org/downloads/release/python-2715/

 I have git and cmake in my system PATH.
 For MSCV and Python I use a bat file to set up environment variables.
 This is better because it allows to have more than one version installed and have scripts to set environment for each version.
+Also will help if you have already installed Python 3 in your environment and don't want to break things by setting global PATH to Python 2.7

-I put all bat files at my project root that is `C:\node-dot-cpp\static-checker`, you can use any root folder but update scripts in this tutorial to match your system.
+I put all bat files at my project root that is `C:\node-dot-cpp\static-checker`, you can use any root folder but update scripts in this tutorial to match your setup.

 I use `build-env.bat` with the following: